-If you are looking to add a real adventure onto your trip to Zermatt, hike to the summit of Breithorn.
-This is considered to be one of the easiest 4,000-meter mountains to climb in the region.
+If you are looking to add a real adventure onto your trip to Zermatt, climb to the summit of Breithorn.
+This is considered to be one of the easiest 4,000+ meter mountains to climb in the region.
 To do this, you do need to be in excellent shape and have prior mountain hiking experience.

 This hike starts and ends at Matterhorn Glacier Paradise.
 It takes roughly 3 hours.
-The hike is 5.4 km long with an elevation gain of 374 meters.
+The hike is 5.7 km with an elevation gain of 407 meters.

 If you visit the viewing platform, watch a short film clip at the cinema, and tour Glacier Palace, you need about two hours (maybe less if you move very fast).